IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Managing.md

 Now it is time to provision a VMware Cloud Foundation (VCF) for Classic instance.
-Use the click-thru demonstration below to practice provisioning a VCF for Classic instance.
+Use the click-through demonstration below to practice provisioning a VCF for Classic instance.

 !!!
 Important "About the IBM Technology Zone (ITZ) environment"

     The steps that follow are specific to the management capabilities of VCF for Classic as of August 2024.

     The steps **CANNOT** be used in the ITZ environment that was reserved for this course.
-To save costs, the VCF for Classic instance was removed after the creation of the associated click through demonstrations.
+To save costs, the VCF for Classic instance was removed after the creation of the associated click-through demonstrations.

 !!! tip

-    When using the click through demonstration, if you are not sure where to click or what to do next, simply click anywhere on the screen and the place to click next will be highlighted.
-Text entry fields are pre-populated in the click through demonstration.
+    When using the click-through demonstration, if you are not sure where to click or what to do next, simply click anywhere on the screen and the place to click next will be highlighted.
+Text entry fields are pre-populated in the click-through demonstration.

 1. Open the link below and then click the play button ![](_attachments/ClickThruPlayButton.png) to begin the demonstration.

-    **Click through demo:** <a href={{clickthru.vcsManaging}} target ="_blank">Manage an instance of VCF for Classic</a>
+    **click-through demo:** <a href={{clickthru.vcsManaging}} target ="_blank">Manage an instance of VCF for Classic</a>

 2. Click the **VMware** ![](_attachments/VMicon.png) icon in the left menu.